From research scientist to trauma-sensitive yoga facilitator, educator, and speaker.

 I want to make sure the people I work with experience the most effective mind-body practices.

 Kathie (PhD, Psychology) has over 13 years of academic research experience.
-During that time she published research and lectured on topics on a range of psychology and neuroscience topics including emotional memory, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.
+During that time she published research and lectured on topics including emotional memory, schizophrenia, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.

 She has held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).

 The Transition to Yoga